syncfusion-content/asp.netmvc-docs/aspnetmvc/Localization.md

    ~~~

-3. Download and refer the Syncfusion UI component localized text from [ej-global](https://github.com/syncfusion/ej-global/tree/master) repository.
+3. Download and refer to the Syncfusion UI component localized text from [ej-global](https://github.com/syncfusion/ej-global/tree/master) repository.

    ![](core-concepts_images/core-concepts_img1.png)

-4. Load the Localized text file from **localetexts** folder as like previous step
+4. Load the Localized text file from **localetexts** folder like the previous step.

    ~~~ cshtml